Research

 Choosing Plan B over Plan A: Risk Compensation Theory and Contraceptive Choice in India (with Hemant K. Pullabhotla and Mary Arends-Kuenning.
 Demography, 2021)

 Can women’s contraceptive method choice be better understood by applying risk compensation theory?
 This theory implies that people act with greater care when the perceived risk of an activity is higher and with less care when it is lower.
-We examine how access to emergency contraceptives pills (ECPs) in India affected women’s contraceptive method choices and incidence of sexually transmitted infections (STIs).
+We examine how access to emergency contraceptive pills (ECPs) in India affected women’s contraceptive method choices and incidence of sexually transmitted infections (STIs).
 Although ECPs substantially reduce the risk of pregnancy, they are less effective than other contraceptive methods and do not reduce the risk of STIs.
 Using an exogenous policy change, we test whether having access to ECPs leads people to substitute away from other methods of contraception, such as condoms, thereby increasing the risk of both unintended pregnancy and STIs.
 We find evidence for risk compensation in terms of reduced use of condoms, but none for increases in rates of sexually transmitted infections.
 We also find evidence that providing easy access to ECPs leads to substitution away from less effective traditional contraception methods.

 Is a Replicability Crisis on the Horizon for Environmental and Resource Economics? (with Paul J. Ferraro, Review of Environmental Economics and Policy, 2020).
 Editor's Choice Featured Article.